 Suspension or expulsion of students with disabilities must comply with the provisions of the Individuals with Disabilities Education Act.
-Because the District does not provide all services to regular education students who are suspended, it shall not provide such services to special education students who are suspended ten school days or less during the school year.
-Special education students who are suspended for additional periods up to ten consecutive school days for separate acts of misconduct shall be provided services in accordance with law as determined by the Director of Student Services in consultation with the student's special education teacher.

 The District is not required to refer a regular education student who has been suspended for violation of school rules and/or district policy for special education assessment and evaluation to determine if such a student might have a disability.
 A suspended regular education student is not entitled to reinstatement to classroom and campus privileges pending any assessment and evaluation that is to be made during the term of the student's suspension.